DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Editors/Memo/Descriptions/Editors-Memo-CustomSize.md

-The [Memo](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo) component is a multi-line editor that stretches to fit the parent container's width, by default.
-To change this behavior, use the following properties:
+The [DevExpress Blazor Memo](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo) component offers several options to manage its size and appearance within your application.

+Initially the Memo displays two lines of text and can expand horizontally to fit the parent container's width.
+If content exceeds two lines, the editor displays a vertical scrollbar.

+You can use the [SizeMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxDataEditor`1.SizeMode) property to specify a predefined size mode: Large, Medium, or Small.
+This property sets text and **Clear** button size.

+To specify a custom size, use the following properties:

-*   [Rows](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo.Rows) — Specifies the number of text lines displayed by the editor.
+* [Rows](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo.Rows) — Sets the number of initial visible text lines.
+* [MaxRows](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo.MaxRows) — Sets the maximum number of visible text lines.
-*   [Columns](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo.Columns) — Specifies the editor's display width in characters.
+* [Columns](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMemo.Columns) — Sets editor width in characters.